tahmid-ni7/Student-Admission-and-Management/README.md

 *Fell free to frok and cotributing in this project.
 For more query related to this project, contact me through email.*

-**I migrated this project into Codeigniter framework, from my this simple (https://github.com/tahmid-ni7/Student-Admission) raw php project.**
+**I migrated this simple (https://github.com/tahmid-ni7/Student-Admission) raw PHP project, into MVC Codeigniter framework project here.**

-#### For Login:
+## See live project demo at server
-Email: admin@gmail.com
+Click the link to see this project- https://tnone.000webhostapp.com/ci-student

-password: 12345
+**For Login** -> *Email: admin@gmail.com & password: 12345*

 Thanks & Regards